GlitchTech/jquery-plugins/README.md

 jQuery Toggle Plugins
 =====================

 Plugins created for use with jQuery and jQueryUI.
-All plugins licensed under the GPL license: http://www.gnu.org/licenses/gpl.html
+All plugins licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0

 Current Plugins: